Motomami: Background

 In November 2018, Rosalía released her second studio album El Mal Querer to critical acclaim and commercial success.
 The concept album, inspired by the 13th-century anonymous Occitan Romance of Flamenca, launched the singer into mainstream stardom.
 The album received critical acclaim for its avant-garde production, which fused flamenco music with pop and urbano.
 El Mal Querer was listed in many year-end publications as well as in Rolling Stone's 500 Greatest Albums of All Time.
 It was also awarded Album of the Year at the 20th Annual Latin Grammy Awards and Best Latin Rock, Urban or Alternative Album at the 62nd Annual Grammy Awards.

 Recording sessions for the singer's next project began in Los Angeles as early as 2019.
 While on tour that year, Rosalía released a collection of singles.
 In March, the first of eight, "Con Altura", featuring J Balvin and el Guincho, was released on digital platforms.
 It topped the charts in Argentina, Venezuela, Spain and Colombia among others and was the second most-watched music video released in 2019 on YouTube as well as the most-watched female music video that year.
-May saw the release of "Aute Cuture" whereas "Milionària" and "Dios Nos Libre del Dinero" were released in July.
-In August, a collaboration with Ozuna, "Yo x Ti, Tu x Mi", was released to great commercial success.
-The singer continued releasing standalone singles such as "A Palé", "Dolerme" and "Juro Que" throughout 2019 and 2020.
-Rosalía also collaborated twice with Travis Scott; first on the remix of his track "Highest in the Room" alongside Lil Baby and then on "TKN", the latter of which became her first entry on the Billboard Hot 100.
+2019 also saw the release of "Yo x Ti, Tu x Mi", featuring Ozuna, "Aute Cuture", "A Palé" and "Milionària", whilst "Juro Que" and "TKN", featuring Travis Scott, were released the following year.
+The latter of which became her first entry on the Billboard Hot 100.